 |Scat Choir||Yerevan Trio - 2016 National Winners||School Orchestra|

 Hillcrest High School has always been a strong competitor in the Waikato Secondary School Theatresports Competition.
 We have junior and senior teams entered and they have been very successful winning the shield on many occasions due to the energy and creativity of the team members.
+We also have the social theatresports club led by senior students at school for anyone who wants to give it a go.

 Head of Drama Department: Mrs Binks (email@example.com)